initxu/initxu.github.io/_pages/about.md

 [[CV](../files/resume_xll.pdf)]

 # News
+- [2023.07] &nbsp; I have been selected for ICDCS'24 Travel Grant.
 - [2024.04] &nbsp; One paper \[**GesturePrint**\] is accepted by ICDCS 2024.
 - [2023.10] &nbsp; I have been selected for SenSys'23 SIG Travel Grant.
 - [2023.10] &nbsp; One workshop paper is accepted to SenSys 2023.